chef/knife-vsphere/README.md

     --chostname NODENAME --cdomain NODEDOMAIN
 ```

-Clones an existing VM template into a new VM instance, optionally applying an
-existing customization specification.
-If customization arguments such as
-`--chost` and `--cdomain` are specified, or if the customization sepcification
-fetched from vSphere is considered, a default customization specification will
-be attempted.

-- For windows, a sysprep based unattended customization in
-workgroup mode will be attempted (host name being the VM name unless otherwise
-specified).

-- For linux, a fixed named customization using the vmname as the
-host name unless otherwise specified.

-These customization specification defaults can be disabled using the
+The customization specification defaults can be disabled using the
 `--disable-customization` switch and the `--cspec` specified as-is.

 NOTE: if you are specifying a `--cspec` and the cloning process appears to not